-Transportation is dedicated to meeting the needs of our special education students as indicated in the IEP.
+Transportation dedicated to meeting the needs of our special education students is indicated in their Individualized Education Plan.
 Appropriate equipment is used, and drivers receive training and instructions for working with students with disabilities.

-For safe and efficient transportation, please do the following
+For safe and efficient transportation, please do the following:

-- Have student ready for pick up five minutes prior to scheduled bus arrival; - Adhere to the use of any safety equipment necessary for student's safety while being transported.
+- Have the student ready for pick up five minutes prior to the scheduled bus arrival. - Adhere to the use of any safety equipment necessary for student's safety while being transported.
 Please ensure equipment, such as safety vests, are secured on your student prior to boarding the bus.
-All safety equipment must be returned to the Transportation Department at the end of the school year in order to be cleaned and/or repaired if necessary; - If the student will be absent three days or more, call the Transportation Department before 7 a.m. at 847-888-5095.
-Please leave a message when office staff is not available.
+All safety equipment must be returned to the Transportation Department at the end of the school year in order to be cleaned or repaired if necessary. - If the student will be absent three days or more, call the Transportation Department before 7 a.m. at 847-888-5095.
+Please leave a message when office staff is not available. - Any request for change of pickup or drop-off location must be communicated to the school office.
+The school will then work with the Transportation Department to make these changes.
+Please note, the address change may take up to three days. - When deemed necessary due to age or physical disability, parents must accompany their child to and from the bus.
+Parents will place their child in the seat and fasten the seat belt.
+If the parent or their designee fails to meet the bus at the end of the school day, the Transportation Department will return the child to school or the local police station.
+DCFS may be notified if there are repeated offences. - A minimum of three days will be necessary to arrange transportation for each new student entering during the year.